particle-iot/docs/src/content/reference/ios.md

 - If you **have a feature request**, open an issue in the appropriate repo [on GitHub](https://github.com/search?q=org%3Aparticle-iot+ios&unscoped_q=ios), and apply the `enhancement` label.
 - If you **want to contribute**, submit a pull request.
 Also be sure to check out [the contribution guidelines](http://particle-iot.github.io/#contributions), and sign our [CLA](https://docs.google.com/a/particle.io/forms/d/1_2P-vRKGUFg5bmpcKLHO_qNZWGi5HKYnfrrkd-sbZoA/viewform).

+## Beta notice

+While iOS Cloud SDK and Device Setup Library is ready for production use, as seen in [the Particle iOS app](https://github.com/particle-iot/photon-tinker-ios), it is still under development and is currently in beta.
+The API is mostly stable, but may be subject to further changes prior to leaving beta.
+Once the SDK leaves beta, the API should never change outside of ["major" version](http://semver.org/) updates.

 ## iOS Cloud SDK

 ### Introduction